ALL ABOUT THE MUSICAL

 Character's Ethnicity: Any

 Speller #13.
 A Putnam County Spelling Bee finalist last year, he was eliminated because of an allergic reaction to peanuts and is back for vindication.
 He has no interest in making friends at the bee.
 His famous "Magic Foot" method of spelling has boosted him to spelling glory, even though he only has one working nostril and a touchy, bullying personality.
+Has a host of health problems and a lot to prove.
+Loud and combative as a defensive posture, he is the weird kid who becomes a bully to avoid being picked on (though he often gets picked on anyway so gets into a lot of fights).
+So friendship takes him by surprise.
+The journey he doesn't expect is one of coming to care about someone else - Olive.
+When he sees outside his own needs for perhaps the first time, it shakes him fundamentally.
 He develops a crush on Olive.

 Skills: This role requires a strong character actor with impeccable comic timing and the ability to create his own character.
 He should have a strong character voice and be an above average dancer.